laila12399/lailascoaching/content/why-do-people-bully.md

 author: "Laila"
 ---

-**Is the most devastating impact of being bullied based on a false conclusion?
-There's a tendency for bullying victims to grossly misinterpret the reason for being bullied, seriously impacting their life experience.**
+**Is the most devastating impact of being bullied based on a false conclusion?.**

+*There's a tendency for bullying victims to grossly misinterpret the reason for being bullied, seriously impacting their life experience*

 One of the most devastating consequences the bullying victim may suffer is the belief that they deserve to be bullied.
 Bullying victims report feeling shame for being bullied [^6] and attribute it to a fault or lacking in themselves.